-Credit RWAs are calculated based upon measures of credit exposure which are then risk weighted.
-Below is a description of the methodology used to calculate RWAs for Wholesale exposures, which generally include credit exposures to corporates, sovereigns or government entities (other than securitization, retail or equity exposures, which are covered in later sections).
+Credit RWAs are calculated based upon measures of credit exposure, which are then risk weighted.
+Below is a description of the methodology used to calculate RWAs for Wholesale and Retail exposures.
+Wholesale exposures generally include credit exposures to corporates, sovereigns or government entities (other than Securitization, Retail or Equity exposures).
+Retail exposures are composed of residential mortgage exposures, qualifying revolving exposures, or other retail exposures, that are managed as part of a segment with homogeneous risk characteristics, not on an individual exposure basis.
+Certain loans to individuals, including some loans backed by residential real estate, are categorized as Wholesale, rather than Retail, exposures under the Revised Capital Framework as the associated credit risk is assessed on an individual basis and not as part of a portfolio of exposures.
 We have been given permission by our regulators to compute risk weights for certain exposures in accordance with the Advanced Internal Ratings-Based (AIRB) approach, which utilizes internal assessments of each counterparty's creditworthiness.